terra-ops/terra-cli/docs/index.md

 [Issues](https://github.com/terra-ops/terra-app/issues) and [Story Boarding](https://huboard.com/terra-ops/terra-app/)

+## Coding Standards

+As a symfony app, we are following PSR-2 Coding Standards.

+Use 4 spaces for indentation, and follow all the other rules specified at http://www.php-fig.org/psr/psr-2/

 ## Example Project: 18F Agile BPA Prototype

 NuCivic submitted a working prototype for the 18F Agile BPA.